 Let’s say you’re 55 years old and don’t plan to retire until you’re 70.
 You’ve got some other expected income streams, like social security and your firm’s pension fund, so you can still take risk in your portfolio.
 Depending on your other finances, you should not likely take the same level of risk as the 30-year-old.
 Here’s what an allocation might look like for you:

-Determine your risk level by considering the following:
+You can begin to determine your risk level by considering the following:

 - Risk tolerance (comfort with market fluctuations)